 Recently, a post on the International Herald Tribune’s Rendezvous blog, which was titled, “Dark Side of the Expat Life” made me think of his email again.
 Continue reading

 The hallway leading to the Peacock Room in the Freer Gallery is dimly lit, just enough for you to see where you’re heading.
 This only heightens the anticipation of walking into a magnificent room first built in 1800s London, displayed in a museum, then sold to a 1900s Detroit homeowner before being gifted to the Gallery around 1919.
-Visitors that came sauntering into the Peacock Room spoke in hushed tones, eyes full of curiosity and wonder as they approached the room.
+On shutters open (third) Thursdays each month, visitors can view and enjoy the Peacock Room in the Freer Gallery, featuring artwork by American artist James McNeill Whistler.
+Those who saunter into the Peacock Room often speak in hushed tones, eyes full of curiosity as they wander about the room.
 For good reason.
 Continue reading

 Riding into the city on the morning of Inauguration Day, I could tell which of my fellow Red Line passengers were headed in to join the celebrations — the ones who were dressed like they were going on a ski trip.
 Clad in wool hats, thick gloves, heavy shoes, and North Face jackets, they were also armed with maps, bottled water, additional blankets and consumer friendly DSLR cameras.
 Snippets of chatter overheard were about getting to the vast lawns of the 146-acred National Mall as quickly as they could.
 “We’re almost there, get your Metro cards out.
 Don’t be fumblin’ for em at the turnstile,” said one mother to her two kids.
 “Metro Center is gonna be slammed.
 Let’s get out at Farragut North.
 The lines won’t be as long,” said a bearded man in a black furry hat to his friends.
 Continue reading